lnx66/agents-for-openbb/README.md

-# Bring your own Copilot to OpenBB Terminal
+# Bring your own Copilot to the OpenBB app

-Welcome to the example repository for integrating custom copilots into the OpenBB Terminal.
+Welcome to the example repository for integrating custom copilots into the OpenBB app.

-This repository provides everything you need to build and add your own custom copilots to OpenBB Copilot.
+This repository provides everything you need to build and add your own custom copilots that are compatible with the OpenBB app.

 Here are a few common reasons why you might want to build your own copilot:
-- You have a unique data source that you don't want to add as a custom integration to OpenBB Terminal.
+- You have a unique data source that you don't want to add as a custom integration to OpenBB.
 - You want to use a specific LLM.
 - You want to use a local LLM.
 - You want a Copilot that is self-hosted on your infrastructure.